You know how when you gamble in casinos the house always wins?

 As mentioned above, WordPress still recommends Bluehost as a provider.
 You do get an easy one-click install and a dedicated hosting plan.
 The same goes for HostGator.
 Both claim to have engineered a WordPress-specific architecture that will make your CMS or blog run at blazing speeds.

 However, both fall short when it comes to managing your WordPress site.
-Neither have an automatic software or plugin update.
+Neither have a 1-click staging or advanced caching options built-in.

 It’s kind of crazy to me, because it means they’re actually underperforming compared to other, non-WordPress recommended providers.
 For instance, SiteGround or A2 Hosting provide built-in WordPress solutions to optimize your work, such as staging areas or specific WordPress speed optimization plugins.